GwendolineRodriguez/DotsAndBoxes/README.md

-# Dots Boxes
+# Dots And Boxes

-A dots and boxes game with Accessibility and Performance optimisations.
+A Dots and Boxes game written in vanilla javascript, as a PWA, accessible, use Service Worker for score, use heuristic algorithm for AI and setup CSP for security.

 <https://dots-boxes.netlify.app/>